-This Article does not apply to nonpermanent employees, Airport Screening Officers, or Airport Police & Fire Officers.
-Only Section 4 of this Article applies to Court Services Officers.
+This Article does not apply to nonpermanent employees, or Airport Police & Fire Officers.
+Only Article 12.05 of this Article applies to Court Services Officers.

-Except for reasons of reduction in force, promotions, and transfers based on Article 12, Section 2.f., all transfers shall be for a minimum period of two (2) years.
+Except for reasons of reduction in force, promotions, and transfers based on Article 12.02 (F), all transfers shall be for a minimum period of two (2) years.
 For new hires or Trooper Recruits, attendance at the initial training and subsequent FTO assignment shall be considered as part of their initial two (2) year transfer.
-Two (2) years after the official date of transfer (unless a delay of transfer is due to the member's request), a member may be eligible for, and be granted transfer in accordance with Sections 1, 2, and 3 of this Article.
+Two (2) years after the official date of transfer (unless a delay of transfer is due to the member's request), a member may be eligible for, and be granted transfer in accordance with Article 12.01, 12.02, and 12.03.